- Providing Value to Stakeholders

 We reduced labor requirements by automating packaging and boxing at all domestic factories.
 Currently, we are in the process of automating manual potato trimming and defect detection processes.
 The Company is reviewing previous production procedures and equipment allocation in order to streamline and simplify its operations and improve productivity.

-Efforts in Reducing Environmental Impact
+Efforts to Reduce Environmental Impact

 Change in Package Form